 Motorcycle Accidents on the Rise in Arizona

 Very few things in life are as scary as being in a motorcycle accident.
-Whether you in a passenger vehicle, or on the motorcycle, the experience can be very nerve-wracking and disturbing.
+Whether you in a passenger vehicle, or on a motorcycle, the experience can be very nerve-wracking and disturbing.
 Sadly, there is a long list of reasons why motorcycle accidents happen.

 Although many people believe that a majority of the accidents are caused by the motorcycle, it is far from the truth.
 In all reality, most of these motorcycle accidents occur because other drivers on the road are not paying attention and do not see the motorcycle approaching their vehicle.